Julio92-C/Portfolio_site/README.md

 # Portfolio_site
-This my portfolio site built with HTML, CSS, JavaScript, Python, Flask, PostgreSQL and Mailtrap.
+This is my portfolio site built with HTML, CSS, JavaScript, Python, Flask, PostgreSQL and Mailtrap.